Quantum encoder for fixed Hamming-weight subspaces: Gate compilations and -gate counts

-The gRBS gate \eq{gR} admits the two different decompositions into controlled-$R_y$ and $R_z$ gates given in Fig. \ref{fig:generalizedRBS}.
-Using Lemma \ref{lemma:cRYcompilation}, one can now compute the CNOT cost of a generic multi-controlled gRBS gate as follows.
+Depending on the chosen decomposition for the $\RBS$ gate, the $\gRBS$ gate admits different decompositions into controlled-$R_{y}$ and $R_z$ gates (\emph{e.g.} see Fig. \ref{fig:rbscomplex}).
+Using Lemma \ref{lemma:cRYcompilation}, we can now calculate the $\CNOT$ cost of a multi-controlled $\gRBS$ gate as follows.